http://www.uvm.edu/business/

 -

-All course materials, including, but not limited to syllabi, notes, books, projects, and assessments, should be retained for evaluation by the GSB faculty if requested.
+All course materials, including, but not limited to syllabi, notes, books, projects, and assessments, should be retained for evaluation by GSB faculty, if requested for purposes of transferring the credits.

 -